nathancfox/single-cell-database/docs/scdb_spec_working.md

 The R code is not a formal package.
 Instead it is a single R script containing all the access functions.
 To use, simply run `source("/data/single_cell_database/src/VERSION/scdb/access.R")` where `VERSION` is the version of the access functions you wish to use.
 This will import all functions into your current R session.
-If `VERSION` is "current", it will import the latest access functions.
-Otherwise, a valid version must be used.

 ### Dependencies <a name="dependencies"></a>